17 Reasons Why Malta is Worth Visiting in 2023

 About the Author

 Sabrina is a passionate travel blogger and content creator, based in the Netherlands.
-She spends about half of the year traveling to various destinations together with her husband.
+She spends most parts of the year abroad at various destinations with her husband.

 She provides slow-paced itineraries that focus on quality over quantity.
 Sabrina wants to help her readers to get more out of their travel experiences – while doing less.
 Read more.